Adult Peer Support Specialist

 $35 per hour

-Job Title: Per-diem Family Peer Support Specialist -Chautauqua County Department: Family Peer Support Position Summary The Family Peer Advocate... ...together with significant attachments, consisting of adults and/or children, where adults perform duties of caregiving...AdultHourly payDaily paidLocal areaImmediate startFlexible hoursAfternoon shift- ...Response Team (MRT) provides 24/7 crisis response to youth and adults in mental health, behavioral health, and suicidal crisis... ...1 and 2.
+Description Job Title: Per-diem Family Peer Support Specialist -Wyoming County Department: Family Peer Support Position Summary The Family Peer... ...together with significant attachments, consisting of adults and/or children, where adults perform duties of caregiving...AdultHourly payDaily paidLocal areaImmediate startFlexible hoursAfternoon shift- ...Response Team (MRT) provides 24/7 crisis response to youth and adults in mental health, behavioral health, and suicidal crisis... ...1 and 2.
 We respond in the community in teams of two: a peer support specialist paired with an affiliate clinical staff member.
 We are looking...AdultWork at officeImmediate startWork from homeFlexible hoursShift workWeekend work

 - LaSante Health Center is looking for a full-time or per diem Peer Support Specialist in New York City.
 The role involves providing guidance and encouragement to youth and adults with mental health needs, utilizing lived experience and training to help clients develop coping...AdultDaily paidFull time